 Wollumbin National Park is one of the most biodiverse areas in Australia and is a Gondwana Rainforests of Australia World Heritage Area, listed in 1986.
 It is home to over 200 rare and endangered plant and animal species.
 This includes Alberts lyrebird, tiger quolls, rose crowned fruit doves and several species of threatened plants.

 Wollumbin – a highly sacred place

-'Wollumbin is of the highest significance to the Aboriginal nations, particularly the Bundjalung nation in northern NSW, as a sacred ceremonial and cultural complex linked to traditional law and custom.
-Wollumbin is interconnected to a broader cultural and spiritual landscape that includes Creation, Dreaming stories and men's initiation rites of deep antiquity.
+'Wollumbin is of the highest significance to the Aboriginal nations, particularly the Bundjalung nation in northern New South Wales, as a sacred ceremonial and cultural complex linked to traditional law and custom.
+Wollumbin is interconnected to a broader cultural and spiritual landscape, including Creation, Dreaming stories, and men's initiation rites of deep antiquity.

 Bundjalung beliefs illustrate the spiritual values embodied and evoked in Wollumbin and its connections to a broader cultural landscape.
 These connections are important to the spiritual identity of the Bundjalung nation, many other nations and families connected to Wollumbin, predominantly men and also women.

 We have a responsibility for caring for Country, our environment, plants, animals, water, earth and sky.
 As the oldest living culture in the world, we are sharing our cultural knowledge and entrusting this knowledge with the broader community so that our values, tradition, and law are respected, understood and acknowledged.'

 – Wollumbin Consultative Group 2022